Sarah Moore Grimké: Becoming an abolitionist

-By 1817, Sarah's father was seriously ill, and the doctors of Charleston recommended he travel to Philadelphia to consult Philip Syng Physick.
+In 1817 Sarah's father was seriously ill, and the doctors of Charleston recommended he travel to Philadelphia to consult Dr. Philip Syng Physick.
 Despite her vehement objections, her father insisted that Sarah, then 26 years old, accompany him as his nursemaid.
 Sarah relented, and they left Charleston for the north in May, 1819.
 When Physick found he could not help, he suggested that they take in the sea air of the fishing village of Long Branch, New Jersey.
 The pair settled into a boardinghouse, where, after just a few weeks, John Faucheraud Grimké died.

 As a result of this experience, Sarah became more self-assured, independent, and morally responsible.
 She decided she would not make her home in South Carolina:

 She stayed in Philadelphia a few months after her father died and met Israel Morris, who would introduce her to Quakerism, specifically the writings of John Woolman.
 She returned to Charleston but decided that she would go back to Philadelphia to become a Quaker minister and leave her Episcopalian upbringing behind.
 She was stymied, however, when she was repeatedly ignored and shut out by the male-dominated Quaker council.
 Becoming alienated, she later wrote, "I think no criminal under sentence of death can look more fearfully to the day of execution than I do towards our Yearly Meeting."

 She returned to Charleston in the spring of 1827 to "save" her sister Angelina from the limitations of the South.
 Angelina visited Sarah in Philadelphia from July to November of the same year and returned to Charleston committed to the Quaker faith.
 After leaving Charleston, Angelina and Sarah traveled around New England speaking on the abolitionist circuit, at first addressing women only in large parlors and small churches.
 Their speeches concerning abolition and women's rights reached thousands.
 In November, 1829, Angelina joined her sister in Philadelphia.
 They had long had a close relationship; for years, Angelina called Sarah "mother", as Sarah was both her godmother and primary caretaker.

 In 1868, Sarah discovered that her late brother had three illegitimate mixed-race sons by a "personal" enslaved woman.
 Welcoming them into the family, Sarah worked to provide funds to educate Archibald Grimké and Francis James Grimké, who went on to successful careers and marriages, and were leaders in the African-American community.
 John, the youngest, was not interested in formal education and returned to the South to live.